gryLeader/Catholic-Bible-Reference-Parser/README.md

 ### parseText(astring, vtype)

 **Parameters:**

 astring: input string

-vtype: string with validation type can be one of "b" "bc" "bcv" or "bcva"
+vtype: (optional. default=bcv) string with validation type can be one of "b" "bc" "bcv" or "bcva"

-	* b: validates book names and prefix number
+- b: validates book names and prefix number
-	* bc: also validates chapter numbers
+- bc: also validates chapter numbers
-	* bcv: also validates verse numbers
+- bcv: also validates verse numbers
-	* bcva: also validates "addendum" verses e.g. Genesis 1:4-7.9.11 (".9.11")
+- bcva: also validates "addendum" verses e.g. Genesis 1:4-7.9.11 (".9.11")

 **Result**